-Hill15 discussed the problems with manual stretching stating, "Active stretching requires detail in teaching the proper technique, and must be done at least four times a day at five-minute to eight-minute sessions.
+Hill15 discussed the problems with manual stretching stating, "Active stretching requires detail in teaching the proper technique, and must be done at least four times a day at fiveminute to eight-minute sessions.
 The most serious mistakes patients make during their previous attempts at stretching are inadequate stretch time and abducted foot position during the stretch.
 It is critical that the foot be adducted 10 degrees during the stretching to lock the subtalar-midtarsal joints for maximum benefit at the calf."

-Night splints have long been the only mode of bracing for equimuscle is not being stretched.
+Night splints have long been the

+trocnemius muscle is not being stretched.
 Remembering that the gastrocnemius muscle crosses both the knee and ankle, it is most often the contracted structure.
 This accounts for the ineffective nature of night splints.
 Based on our personal experience, compliance with night splints is also very poor.
-These two factors led to the mediocre results attributed to night splints as described in the Evans9 study, which showed only 6 the patient to sleep in the brace.
-The limitations of bracing have been addressed with a new bracing option that checks all the boxes of ideal equinus bracing.
-Ideal bracing concepts include all the following attributes.
+These two factors led to the mediocre results attributed to night splints as described in the Evans9 study, which showed only 6 of 20 patients achieving 10 degrees of dorsiflexion with the use of night splints.